 If beverages could be called comfort food, this milky white, cooling rice drink known as horchata in Mexico and other Spanish-speaking countries, would be at the top of the “comfort drink” list.
-Horchata’s soothing sweet creaminess makes it a perfect non-alcoholic drink for hot days, and it also lends itself to a pretty awesome cocktail when mixed with rum or brandy.
+Horchata’s soothing sweet creaminess makes it a perfect non-alcoholic drink for hot days and/or spicy food, and it also lends itself to a pretty awesome cocktail when mixed with rum or brandy.

 This post may contain affiliate links, and you can read our disclosure information here–